How To Integrate With The Things Stack

 Create Workflow

-Drag and drop the Webhook Trigger Node and the Debug Node onto the visual workflow engine’s canvas and connect them together.
+Drag and drop the Webhook Trigger and the Debug Node onto the visual workflow engine’s canvas and connect them together.
 If you have only one webhook in this Losant application, it will be automatically selected for the Webhook Trigger.
 If you have multiple webhooks, select the one that was created in Step 5.
 Next, click Save and Deploy.
 Now that this workflow is deployed, click on the Debug Panel.

-Webhook Trigger Node
+Webhook Trigger

 When TTS receives new data from the sensor, it will send that data to Losant over the Losant Webhook and trigger this workflow.
 Each time this workflow runs, new data will be displayed in the Debug Panel as shown below.